Association for Decentralised Energy: ADE: Demand

-One example of the associations work, includes a 2025 report entitled "Consumer-Led Clean Power" which calls for changes that would allow anyone with solar panels, heat pumps, factory machinery or data centres to earn money for using energy when capacity is high and to defer use when renewables output is low.
+ADE: Demand's work, includes a 2025 report entitled "Consumer-Led Clean Power" which calls for changes that would allow anyone with solar panels, heat pumps, factory machinery or data centres to earn money for using energy when capacity is high and to defer use when renewables output is low.
 It recommends paying suppliers of stored power (that they generate) a fair price and encourages the government to incentivise businesses to engage in grid-balancing schemes, by reducing bureaucracy.